m-mehedi/laravel9/Notes.md

 4. **channel.php** - *For registering all your event broadcasting channels that your application supports.*

 ## Migrations
-Migrations are used to create database schemas in Laravel.[^1].
+Migrations are used to create database schemas in Laravel.[^1]

-Run migrations to generate tables by commands.[^2].
+Run migrations to generate tables by commands.[^2]

-You can also use words, to fit your writing style more closely[^note].
+You can also use words, to fit your writing style more closely.[^note]

 [^1]: Here  we store which table to create, update or delete.
 [^2]: > `PHP artisan migrate`